z-wenlin/gpdb/concourse/README.md

 There should be just a handful of pipelines in this directory:

-* `pipeline.yml` the pipeline that compiles, tests, and produces installers from the master branch of gpdb.
+* `pipeline.yml` the pipeline that compiles, tests, and produces installers from the main branch of gpdb.
 * `dev_generate_installer.yml` which compiles and generates an installer for the given source and saves it to a dev bucket.
 * `pr_pipeline.yml` which compiles and tests pull requests.